Coookie-Monsters/growing-gardens/README.md

 ### 4. Start the project

-Run `npm run start` to start a server for your code that will compile it and render it in your browser.
+Run `yarn start` to start a server for your code that will compile it and render it in your browser.